A fantastic aspect of fishing around South West Rocks is the variety of locations on offer!

 The near shore sport fishing area straight off South West Rocks known as the ‘Gaol Grounds’ is famous for it’s runs of black marlin, wahoo, dolphin fish and cobia.

-When the current is favourable (generally some time after Christmas each year) large oceanic predators are caught within a few hundred meter of the rocks.
+When the current is favorable (generally some time after Christmas each year) large oceanic predators are caught within a few hundred meters of the rocks.

-The reefs in 30 to 80 meters are scattered throughout the region between Nambucca Heads in the north to Hat Head in the south.
+Substantial reefs from 5 meters deep in close, to well over 100 meters are scattered throughout the region.
+We frequent the area between Nambucca Heads in the north, to Hat Head in the south.

 There is also a few ship wrecks that fish exceptionally well when the current allows.